calcuis/cgg/README.md

 ```
 cgg r
 ```
-Or try the new reader (beta) by:
+Or try the model analyzor by:
 ```
-cgg r2
+cgg a
 ```
 ### clone feature
 ```